OULibraries/galileo-architecture/docs/item-import.md

 }
 ```

-# Bagit Import Project Specifics

-## The command line importing process:
+## Object Creation Details
-1. The importing logic has to be applicable or easily extendable to other islandora content models for future use.<br><br>
+1. The importing logic has to be applicable or easily extendable to other islandora content models for future use.
-1. The importing process has to have correct exception handling system, reporting specified errors and preventing system from collapse or other misconducts.<br><br>
+1. The importing process has to have correct exception handling system, reporting specified errors and preventing system from collapse or other misconducts.
-1. The format of command line should look like this:
+1. The format of command line should look like: `drush import-function-name $bag-uri`
-<br>&nbsp;&nbsp;&nbsp;&nbsp;<b>drush import-function-name $metadata-uri $bag-uri<b><br><br>
 1. The importing should be a transactional process, which means the importing can never be partially complete.
-The already imported files will be cleaned up if the import fails.<br><br>
+The already imported files will be cleaned up if the import fails.
-1. After each conducted import, there should be a report generated.<br><br>
+1. After each conducted import, there should be a report generated.
-2. In the rare cases of updating/deleting islandora content object pages, we can add/change/delete page images and the page numbers are also updated correspondly (Maybe implemented in the future).
+1. In the rare cases of updating/deleting islandora content object pages, we can add/change/delete page images and the page numbers are also updated correspondly (Maybe implemented in the future).

-## Sample importing report:
+### Sample Import Report: